airflow-helm/charts/charts/airflow/README.md

 ### How to install extra pip packages?
 <details>
-<summary>Show More</summary>
+<summary>Expand</summary>
 <hr>

 <h3>Option 1 - use init-containers</h3>

-> 🛑️️️ seriously consider the implications of having each Pod run `pip install` before using this feature in production
+> 🟥 __Warning__ 🟥
+>
+> We strongly advice that you DO NOT TO USE this feature in production, instead please use "Option 2"

 You can use the `airflow.extraPipPackages` value to install pip packages on all Pods, you can also use the more specific `scheduler.extraPipPackages`, `web.extraPipPackages`, `worker.extraPipPackages` and `flower.extraPipPackages`.
 Packages defined with the more specific values will take precedence over `airflow.extraPipPackages`, as they are listed at the end of the `pip install ...` command, and pip takes the package version which is __defined last__.

-For example, installing the `airflow-exporter` package on all scheduler/web/worker/flower Pods:
+Example values for installing the `airflow-exporter` package on all scheduler/web/worker/flower Pods:
 ```yaml
 airflow:
   extraPipPackages:
     - "airflow-exporter~=1.4.1"
 ```

-For example, installing PyTorch on the scheduler/worker Pods only:
+Example values for installing PyTorch on the scheduler/worker Pods only:
 ```yaml
 scheduler:
   extraPipPackages: